 This course focuses on the development of clinical practice partnership skills for relationships between: nurse and patient; nurse and nursing colleagues; and

-nurse and other healthcare professional
+nurse and other healthcare professionals.

 The course introduces interpersonal and intra-personal communication within the interdisciplinary context and the role of the nurse as a communicator.

-1. describe healthcare partnerships and their role in patient care
+1. Describe healthcare partnerships and their role in patient care

-2. develop interpersonal and inter-professional communication skills relevant to clinical practice;
+2. Develop interpersonal and inter-professional communication skills relevant to clinical practice

-3. begin to demonstrate an ability to adapt partnership communication and relationship skills to a range of clinical situations e.g. children, altered speech and hearing, people from culturally and linguistically diverse backgrounds.
+3. Begin to demonstrate an ability to adapt partnership communication and relationship skills to a range of clinical situations e.g. children, altered speech and hearing, people from culturally and linguistically diverse backgrounds

-4. develop professional behaviours for use within the clinical environment;
+4. Develop professional behaviours for use within the clinical environment

-5. develop skills in self evaluation and reflection;
+5. Develop skills in self evaluation and reflection

-6. discuss the impact of history and culture on Aboriginal peoples;
+6. Discuss the impact of history and culture on Aboriginal peoples

-7. develop an understanding of cultural influences on communication and the development of therapeutic relationships;
+7. Develop an understanding of cultural influences on communication and the development of therapeutic relationships

-9. develop skills in promoting a positive workplace culture.
+9. Develop skills in promoting a positive workplace culture

 This course is comprised of three learning modules.

 Module 1: Healthcare partnerships; and